Kreeblah/pcdos71-patch/README.md

 # pcdos71-patch
 This is a batch file for applying the IBM PC-DOS 7.1 files found in the ServerGuide Scripting Toolkit to an existing PC-DOS 7.01 (also known as PC-DOS 2000) installation.
+PC-DOS 7.1 adds FAT32 support, but it does have certain compatibility issues, such as no known version of ``SETVER.EXE`` correctly loading on it.

 In order to use this, you need the following:
 * An existing PC-DOS 7.01 (PC-DOS 2000) installation, US English release